"Error # 0x80092ee9" removal instructions

-"Error # 0x80092ee9" is one of the many scam websites, this particular one claims that it has detected some spyware/riskware which caused the "0x80092ee9" error.
-In order to remove detected threats and fix the error, visitors are provoked to call the displayed number.
-Scammers behind this website present themselves as Microsoft Support.
-However, the actual company has nothing to do with this scam.
-We strongly recommend to ignore this page and more importantly, not to contact scammers.
+"Error # 0x80092ee9" is one of many scam websites.
+This particular one claims that it has detected some spyware/riskware, which caused the "0x80092ee9" error.
+To remove detected threats and fix the error, visitors are encouraged to call the telephone number displayed.
+Scammers behind this website pose as Microsoft Support, however, the company has nothing to do with this scam.
+We strongly recommend that you ignore this web page and, more importantly, do not contact these scammers.

-When visited, this page shows a pop-up disguised as a "Windows Warning Alert".
-According to it, the website has detected malicious, pornographic spyware/riskware which damaged the system and caused an error.
-People are urged not to ignore this alert and call the "+1-855-541-4349" number.
-Additionally, this scam website causes downloads of random text files, at the time of the research it downloaded the "735918dd-c8a2-42c6-9a7f-b82c0c92e627.txt" file.
-We recommend to delete them.
-Moreover, it tries to crash the computer by forcing a browser to use 100% of the computer's CPU.
-Simply said, the main goal of this page is to prevent people from closing it and to trick them into contacting scammers who supposed to help with the occurred problems.
-Typically, when scammers who create such pages are contacted, they try to swindle people out of their money by encouraging them to pay money for their services or some software.
-That is the main reason why numbers that are displayed on pages of this type should not be called.
-If a browser opens such scam website, it should be ignored.
-If it is impossible to close it (it uses too much computer's resources), then we recommend to end the whole browser's process through Task Manager.
-Additionally, the same website will be opened if the closed browsing session will be restored the next time a browser is launched.
-For this reason it is not recommended to restore browsing sessions that were closed because of some untrustworthy, deceptive websites.
+When opened, this web page shows a pop-up disguised as a "Windows Warning Alert".
+The pop-up states that the website has detected malicious, pornographic spyware/riskware, which damaged the system and caused an error.
+People are urged not to ignore this alert and call the "+1-855-541-4349" telephone number.
+Additionally, this scam website causes download of random text files.
+At time of research, it downloaded the "735918dd-c8a2-42c6-9a7f-b82c0c92e627.txt" file.
+We recommend that you delete these files.
+Furthermore, the site attempts to crash the computer by forcing the browser to use 100% of the computer CPU.
+In summary, the main goal of this web page is to prevent people from closing it and to trick them into contacting scammers, who then supposedly help to address the problems.
+When the scammers who create these sites are contacted, they try to extort money from people by encouraging them to pay for dubious services or software.
+This is the main reason why you should not call the numbers displayed on these sites.
+If a browser opens a scam website such as this, ignore the messages and close it.
+If it is impossible to close (due to extensive use of computer resources), end the entire browser process through Task Manager.
+Note that the same website will be opened if the closed browsing session is restored the next time the browser is launched.
+Therefore, do not restore browsing sessions that were closed due to untrustworthy, deceptive websites.

-There are many cases where these pages are opened by installed PUAs (potentially unwanted applications).
-These apps usually deliver unwanted ads and gather data too.
-They serve intrusive ads such as pop-ups, coupons, banners, surveys, etc. It is impossible not to notice them, PUAs displayed them via tools that enable placement of third party graphical content.
-In other words, these ads conceal underlying contents of visited pages.
-When clicked, these ads often cause redirects to shady pages or execute scripts that download/install other PUAs.
-Furthermore, these apps usually are designed to gather data such as IP addresses, entered search queries, URLs of visited websites, geo-locations and so on.
-Their developers share recorded data with third parties (potentially, cyber criminals) who misuse it to generate revenue.
-People who have such apps installed risk to experience problems with privacy, browsing safety, computer infections or even identity theft.
+In many cases, these web pages are opened by installed PUAs (potentially unwanted applications).
+These usually deliver unwanted ads and gather data.
+They serve intrusive ads such as pop-ups, coupons, banners, surveys, etc., which are impossible to go unnoticed - PUAs display them via tools that enable placement of third party graphical content on any site.
+Therefore, the ads conceal underlying content of visited pages.
+When clicked, they often cause redirects to other dubious sites or execute scripts that download/install other PUAs.
+Furthermore, PUAs often gather data such as IP addresses, entered search queries, URLs of visited websites, geo-locations, and so on.
+Developers share the data with third parties (potentially, cyber criminals) who misuse it to generate revenue.
+People with these apps installed on their systems risk problems with privacy, browsing safety, computer infections, or even identity theft.

 |Name||"Error # 0x80092ee9" virus|